Valar morghulis financial fiends! Welcome back.

 “Any man who must say ‘I am the king’ is no true king.”

 Everywhere you look, people are sporting ridiculous jewelry and wearing designer clothes.
 They drive $50,000 SUVs and build starter castles that would put Harrenhal to shame.
 “Look at me!” they’re crying out.
 “I’m rich!”
 Except, they’re not… not usually, anyway.

 Most of what you see is an illusion.
 Their “wealth” is a trick.
 These status symbols are almost always a mummer’s farce backed by a mountain of debt the size of Dragonstone.
 Generally speaking, people who feel the need to live like a king rarely end up owning anything at all.
 They just trade one giant payment for the next.

 On the other hand, the wealthiest people you know are more likely to look like a pauper than a prince.
 Instead of being flashy with their wealth, they typically live like the people next door.
-They’ve learned the value of a dollar and refuse to waste their money on things they don’t really care about.
+They’ve learned the value of a dollar, have built passive income streams, and refuse to waste their money on things they don’t really care about.
 That way, they’ve always got enough to spend on the things that matter to them most.

 “Winter is coming.”

 The stock market is going gang-busters right now, and it seems like everything is coming up Gilly, right?
 Trust me, everybody feels like a genius when things are going well.
 But, as the ominous words of House Stark so often remind us, winter is definitely coming.

 If you’re a child of summer who has never been privy to an economic downturn, it’s natural to think this run of luck might go on forever.
 Even those who have experienced tough times start to forget, believing that tales of economic doom are just stories of grumpkins and snarks.
 But winter always returns… so you better start preparing for it while the weather is warm.